Jenolan Caves, Hill End, Blue Mountains, Mudgee, Hunter Valley Port Stephens NSW Tours

 Add an extra night to your 3 day tour above with a night in the Hunter Valley to relax & enjoy the history and wines or overnight in Port Stephens on Nelson Bay near Newcastle (with optional swim / surf or whale or dolphin watch cruise)

-Cost for 4 day tour $2495 twin share.
-Single supplement add $195.
-Group of 3 sharing, same as twin share rate.
+Cost for 4 day tour $3395 twin share per person.
+Single supplement available at booking link.
 Departs on demand.
 Rate based on a minimum of 2 people.